blue-build/modules/modules/brew/README.md

 - Sets up systemd services to upgrade Brew packages automatically.
 - Options to control the frequency of updates and upgrades.

+## How it works

+### Directory paths glossary:
+- `/home/` is a symlink to `/var/home/`
+- `/root/` is a symlink to `/var/roothome/`

+### Build-time:

+- Directories `/home/` & `/root/` are created
+- Official brew installation script is downloaded & executed
+- Brew is extracted to `/home/linuxbrew/` by the official script (`/root/` is needed, since image builds are running as root)
+- Brew in `/home/linuxbrew/` is compressed in tar, copied to `/usr/share/homebrew/` & permissions to it are set to default user (UID 1000)
+- `brew-update` & `brew-upgrade` SystemD service timers are enabled (by default)
+- Brew bash & fish shell completions are copied to `/etc/profile.d/brew-bash-completions.sh` & `/usr/share/fish/vendor_conf.d/brew-fish-completions.fish`
+- `tmpfiles.d` configuration `homebrew.conf` is written with these directory locations:
+  - `/var/lib/homebrew/`
+  - `/var/cache/homebrew/`
+  - `/home/linuxbrew/`
+- `brew-setup` service is enabled

+### Boot-time:

+**`tmpfiles.d homebrew.conf`:**
+- This configuration is telling SystemD to: automatically create these necessary directories on every system boot if not available & to give them permissions of the default user (UID 1000):
+  - `/var/lib/homebrew/`
+  - `/var/cache/homebrew/`
+  - `/home/linuxbrew/`

+**`brew-setup`:**
+- `brew-setup` SystemD service checks if main directory used by Brew exists (`/home/linuxbrew/.linuxbrew/`)
+  & if `brew-setup` state file exists (`/etc/.linuxbrew`)
+- If one of those paths don't exist, than Homebrew tar is extracted from `/usr/share/homebrew/homebrew.tar.zst` to `/tmp/homebrew/`
+- Extracted Homebrew is than copied from `/tmp/homebrew/` to `/home/linuxbrew/` & permissions to it are set to default user (UID 1000)
+- Temporary directory `/tmp/homebrew/` is removed
+- Empty file `/etc/.linuxbrew` is created, which indicates that brew-setup (installation) is successful & which allows setup to run again on next boot when removed

+**Rest of the setup:**
+- `brew-update` is runnning in specified time to update Brew binary to latest version
+- `brew-upgrade` is runnning in specified time to upgrade Brew packages to latest versions

 ## Configuration Options

 ### `update-interval` (optional: string, default: '6h')